an-anime-team/anime-games-launcher/runtime/docs/10_portal_api.md

 is selected, returning either `nil` if no folder selected, path to selected folder, or a list of paths to selected folders if `multiple = true`.

-Selected paths are temporary allowed to be read, but not modified (read-only access).
+Selected paths are temporary allowed to be written to (read-write access).

 ```ts
 type OpenFolderOptions = {